-The shocks have to be removed from the vehicle and disassembled to change the oil.
+For easier service, the shocks should be removed from the vehicle and disassembled to change the oil.

 - 1. Remove the lower spring retainer and shock spring. - 2.
-Remove the upper shock cap using the shock wrench and the suspension multi-tool.

-- 3. Empty the used shock oil from the shock body. - 4.
+Remove the upper shock cap using the shock wrench and suspension multi tool. - 3.
+Empty the used shock oil from the shock body. - 4.
 Fill the shock with new silicone shock oil up to the top of the shock body. - 5.
 Slowly move the piston up and down (always keeping it submerged in oil) to release the air bubbles.
 Let the shock sit for a few minutes to allow any remaining air bubbles to surface. - 6.
-Slowly thread the upper cap with the installed shock bladder onto the shock body with the suspension multi-tool.
+Slowly thread the upper cap with the installed shock bladder onto the shock body with the suspension multi tool.
 The excess oil will bleed out of the small hole in the shock cap. - 7.
 Tighten the shock cap until snug.
-Use the included steel shock wrench to hold on to the shock body while tightening.
+Use the included steel shock wrench to hold onto shock body while tightening.